Python Feature Flags & Toggles: A Step-by-Step Setup Guide in a Flask Application

 Once you click ‘Create’, you’ll see the key added to the list.
 Click the ‘Show’ button and copy the key.
 (Note: the key should begin with ‘ser.’).
 Now we can run our application with the following command to get it working with our newly initialized Flagsmith client.

 Step 3.
-Using Python Feature Flag
+Using Python Feature Flags

 Note that I created this feature via my development environment, however, the feature lives at the project level.
 The values set when creating a feature are used as the defaults in all environments.